seongkook/ThorsHammer/README.md

 ## Contact

-If you have any questions, please send contact Seongkook Heo (seongkook@dgp.toronto.edu).
+If you have any questions, please contact Seongkook Heo (seongkook@dgp.toronto.edu).